Water Quality and Corrosion Study

 What are the next steps of the study?

-Now that we have the data needed to identify the best option to preserve our community’s high-quality water right to the tap, we are working to design and build the facilities needed to implement this treatment.
+Now that we have identified the best option to preserve our community’s high-quality water right to the tap, we are working to design and build the facilities needed to implement this treatment.
+The pH change is anticipated to take place in early 2024.

 How can I learn more?